Missouri Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-For more details about the full car shipping process, see our Vehicle Shipping Tips.
+For more detailed guidance on the entire shipping process, see our Vehicle Shipping Tips.
+Taking these steps ensures your car arrives in the best possible condition.

-Yes, your vehicle is insured during shipment.
-All carriers in our network are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before we assign a carrier to your shipment, we verify that their insurance is valid and active for the entire duration of your move.
+Yes, your vehicle is insured when you ship with us.
+Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before your shipment begins, we verify that each carrier's insurance is valid and active for the entire duration of your transport.

-This means your car is protected throughout the shipping process in Missouri.
-We take this seriously because we know your vehicle matters to you.
+This means your car is protected throughout the shipping process.
+We take this seriously because we know how important your vehicle is to you.
+Since 2012, we've worked to make car shipping transparent and fair—and that includes making sure your car has real protection on the road.

-For car shipping in Missouri, we recommend scheduling your pickup at least two to three weeks in advance.
-This gives carriers time to bundle your shipment with others heading in the same direction, which helps you get better rates.
+For Missouri car shipments, we recommend scheduling your pickup at least 2-3 weeks in advance.
+This gives carriers time to find other shipments heading the same direction and can help you get better rates.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.